MB3hel/AUVControlBoard/docs/docs/devs/math.md

 ### Example Vehicle

-The examples on this page will use AquaPack robotics's SeaWolf VIII robot.
+The examples on this page will use AquaPack robotics's [SeaWolf VIII robot](https://ncsurobotics.github.io/SW8-Documentation/).
 This robot's thruster configuration is as shown below.
-The arrows indicate the direction a thruster moves water (meaning the arrows are opposite the direction the thruster excerpts force on the vehicle).

 <center>
 ![](./math_res/thruster_config.png){: style="height:400px;"}